GaloisInc/crucible/doc/tutorial/tutorial.md

 $include all code/double.saw
 ```

-The new primitives introduced here are `negate`, which constructs the
+The new primitives introduced here are `not`, which constructs the
 logical negation of a term, and `write_smtlib1`, which writes a term
 as a proof obligation in SMT-Lib version 1 format.
 Because SMT solvers
 are satisfiability solvers, negating the input term allows us to